 Anyone with an interest in wildlife, habitats and adventure will have a safari on their bucket list.
 Whether you're in search of the big five in Africa, evoking memories of the jungle book in India or seeking exotic wildlife in Latin America, we know the very best luxury hotels, camps and lodges to stay in.
-Here are our top 10 hotels for a safari holiday:
+Here are our top 10 hotels for a luxury safari holiday:

 Leobo Private Reserve, South Africa

 Yep, you read that right, you get an entire Reserve, and it will blow your mind.
 Leobo is situated in 12,000 acres of prime game-viewing territory and comes complete with its own chef, masseurs and butler.
 Activities are completely tailored to you, be that a starlight safari with an astronomer or paintballing in a helicopter.
 Pricey?
 Yes.
 Worth it?
 Also yes.
 The family holiday to end all family holidays.

 Zarafa Camp, Botswana

 If any safari destination can claim to be 'hot' right now, it's the Okavango Delta in Botswana.
 The sheer diversity of wildlife on show is mind-boggling and the scenery isn't too shabby either.
 Throw the beautiful Zarafa Camp into the mixing bowl and you have a recipe for success.
 It's the details that make this tented camp so special (and we all know we're all about the details); from private swimming pools to professional cameras and lenses for guests' personal use to private chefs, it has it all.